nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/WeakServiceBinaryPermissions.md

 - The service automatically starts after machine boots.
 - The Local System runs the service.
 - The service is running.
-- The current user can stop the service.

 ### Tool Enumeration